preetsanjam/Text-analysis/README.md

 # Problem statement
-Data mining on speeches by US Presidents
+Text analysis of speeches by US Presidents

 In this particular project, we are going to work on the inaugural corpora from the nltk in Python.
 We will be looking at the following speeches of the Presidents of the United States of America: